 If you have been an avid fan of the previous New Balance Minimus Trail, then you will certainly love this shoe.
 With its low stack height and low drop, you are sure to go fast in these shoes.
 These shoes are a perfect blend of breathability and support.
-The most important aspects of this shoe is how light weight and flexible they are.
+The most important aspects of this shoe are how lightweight and flexible they are.
 For those wishing to opt for something more minimalist, these shoes offer a great alternative.
-The Minimus Trail v3 are perfect for rugged trails, but reviewers stated they had some success on roads as well.
+The Minimus Trail v3 is perfect for rugged trails, but reviewers stated they had some success on roads as well.
 The shoe was originally designed for speed but it also delivers arch support.

 This shoe has a Vibram

 rubber outsole which provides improved traction to the shoes.
 The solid traction from the outsole allows you to run comfortably even wet surfaces.
 The biggest change to the Minimus Trail v3 from its previous iteration is the multidirectional, semi-aggressive lugs on the outsole.
 They are longer and there are more of them, allowing for a better grip on the ground whether you are running a highly technical trail or a buffed out trail.
 Some reviewers did mention they used the shoe on roads with success; however, the multidirectional lugs make this shoe best for trails.